galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-The interesting change here is that our DP-M4 cells are now heading on a clear trajectory towards differentiation.
+The interesting change here occurs between the Double Negative (DN) and Double Positive Module 4 (DP-M4) cells.
+Our DP-M4 cells are now heading on a clear trajectory towards differentiation.
 It looks like we've got the correct ordering of cells from DN through the DP groups and on towards T-mature.
 We didn't see this in our previous plots.
 > >
 > > ![The M4 cluster is now closer to the DP L cluster](../../images/scrna-case_trajectories/TrajectoriesFDG3.png "FDG plot initiated from the PAGA plot")
 > {: .solution}